OursBlanc42/holberton_hbnb/project_hbnb.md

 - Stores user information.
 - Open question regarding permissions management (admin access).
 - Registrer is different from user creation, because only an admin can create a user from scratch, while regular customers must register their own accounts.
+- The method for validating email is placed in `User` and not in the `BaseModel` because only the `user needs to validate an email.

 #### Place
 - Associates a place with an owner.